Skip to main content

 North Coast

 British Columbia’s North Coast offers a marine environment like no other.
-Huchsduwachsdu Nuyem Jees / Kitlope Heritage Conservancy includes the world’s largest intact coastal temperate rainforest, with old-growth trees over 800 years old.
+Huchsduwachsdu Nuyem Jees (Kitlope) includes the world’s largest intact coastal temperate rainforest, with old-growth trees over 800 years old.

-Codville Lagoon is a marine mammal area where orcas, humpback whales, pacific white-sided dolphins, and sea lions can be seen.
-Lowe Inlet, meanwhile, is a great spot to witness salmon migrating.
+Codville Lagoon is a marine mammal area where you may spot orcas, humpback whales, Pacific white-sided dolphins, and sea lions.
+Lowe Inlet, meanwhile, is a great place to witness salmon migrating.

 All this makes the North Coast an ideal boating area, with Oliver Cove a highly recommended destination.
-An inside route provides shelter for small boats, and all-weather anchorage is available.
+An inside route provides shelter for small boats, and boaters can access all-weather anchorage.

 Click below for information on other North Coast marine parks: